Genivia/ugrep/README.md

                   ered  binary  if  a match contains a zero byte or an invalid UTF encoding.
 See also the -a, -I, -U, -W, and -X options.

+           --break
+                  Adds a line break between results from different files.

            -C[NUM], --context[=NUM]
                   Print NUM lines of leading and trailing context surrounding each match.
 The default is 2 and is equivalent to -A 2 -B 2.
 Places